MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/envision-new-ideas-with-microsoft-365-copilot/2-develop-concept-with-copilot-in-word.md

     However, if you'd like to refine the document further, explore the information in the **Iterate and Revise** section below.

-1. Save the file to OneDrive as **Product Concept.docx**.
-You’ll use this document in the next exercise.
+1. Save the file to OneDrive as **Service Concept.docx**.
+You’ll use this document in the next task.

     <div style="background-color: #ffe6e6; padding: 10px; border-left: 5px solid #ff5c5c; margin-top: 15px;">
-        <strong>Important:</strong> Make sure to save the file to OneDrive instead of your local PC, as the next exercise in PowerPoint will require Copilot to access it.
+        <strong>Important:</strong> Make sure to save the file to OneDrive instead of your local PC, as the next task in PowerPoint will require Copilot to access it.
     </div>

 ### Iterate and Revise